UK’s top court says definition of a woman is based on biological sex and excludes transgender people - WTOP News

 “The court has given us the right answer: the protected characteristic of sex — male and female — refers to reality, not to paperwork,” said Maya Forstater of the group Sex Matters.
 In 2022, an employment tribunal ruled that she had been the victim of discrimination when she lost out on a job after posting gender-critical views online.

-The British government welcomed the ruling, saying it would provide clarity and confidence for women.
+The British government welcomed the latest ruling, saying it would provide clarity and confidence for women.

 “Single-sex spaces are protected in law and will always be protected by this government,” it said.